What is the purpose of an annual report?

 - Florida, Maine, Kentucky, Montana, and other states require an annual report filing by a set date, although that date varies by state.

 Preparing an annual report requires a substantial investment of time, data, and resources, so do not hesitate to get help early on to avoid compliance issues.
-While many organizations may opt to retain costly big firms, many more are turning to digital solutions instead.
-Rocket Lawyer not only offers a full suite of compliance documents for organizations in every state, Rocket Lawyer members can also get attorneys to review their documents at an affordable price.
+While many organizations may opt to retain costly big firms for their filings, many more are turning to digital solutions instead.
+Rocket Lawyer not only offers a full suite of compliance documents for organizations in every state, Rocket Lawyer members can get attorneys to review their documents at an affordable price.

 How do I file an annual report?

-Filing an annual report requires completing the proper paperwork and following your state’s guidelines for filing.
-Today, the proper forms are nearly always available online.
+Filing an annual report requires completing the proper paperwork and following your state's guidelines for filing.
+The proper forms are nearly always available online.